Bull Health & Nutrition

 Vaccinations and Wormer

 Prior to entering the feedlot, the bulls were given Vista Once SQ or Bovi-Shield Gold One Shot or Pyramid 5 Plus Presponce SQ and a 7 or 8-Way with somnus.
-In the feedlot, the two year old bulls and yearling bulls have been vaccinated with Inforce 3, Myco-Bac B, and Fusogard, poured with Dectomax, and Clean-Up II.
+In the feedlot the yearling bulls have been vaccinated with Inforce 3, Myco-Bac B, and Fusogard, poured with Dectomax, and Clean-Up II.

 All bulls selling will have passed a comprehensive fertility test by David Kuntz, DVM.
 This includes collection, sperm count, morphology, motility, and scrotal circumference measurement.
 The scrotal circumference is directly proportional to the age of puberty in that bull’s daughters.
 The larger the scrotal size, the earlier the puberty.
 As of now there is no adjustment for age, but 32 cm for a one year old and 36 cm for a two year old is a good standard.
 Remember that a nine month old bull will have a good scrotal size at one year if he measures 29 cm.